nginxinc/nginx-one-workshops/labs/lab3/readme.md

 1. You can follow this same procedure for your other NGINX config files, making the edits and Publish your changes.

     >You can even add `new` files to your NGINX configurations, and Publish those as well!
 Just click on `Add file` while you are in Edit mode.

+1. Take some time to use the NGINX AI Assistant.
+Peruse your various Nginx config files, highlight different directives and variables and paramaters, and see what the AI can tell you.

 <br/>